Skip to content

 May 1st in Peru at a Glance

-May 1st in Peru is known as Día del Trabajo (Labor Day).
-It is a public holiday and commemorates workers' rights, social struggles, and the history of the labor movement.
+May 1st in Peru is known as Día del Trabajo.
+It is a public holiday commemorating labor rights, social struggles, and the history of the labor movement.

-For many, the day means a day off work.
-For trade unions, social organizations, and political groups, however, it is also a day for rallies, demands, and public debates.
+For many, the day means a day off from work.
+For trade unions, social organizations, and political groups, however, it remains a day for rallies, demands, and public debates.

 NameDía del Trabajo, Labor Day